 HRX also contains a benefits section in each employee record so you can track and report on the take up of wellbeing benefits within your company.
 This will provide invaluable data as to how many people have signed up for a particular benefit and if it is therefore worthwhile.

 Workplace wellbeing is here to stay.
 It will no doubt continue to advance and respond to changes in demand and the wider world.
 To be an employer of choice, companies must listen to staff.
-They must present a suitable, holistic wellbeing offer and by using a range of technology, include systems like HRX.
+They must present a suitable, holistic wellbeing offer by using a range of technology, including systems like HRX.
 That way, they can be at the leading edge of looking after their employees.

-To see how HRX can support your approach to workplace wellbeing and much more, sign up for our free 30 day trial.
+To see how HRX can support your approach to workplace wellbeing and much more, sign up for our free 30-day trial.